 Unlike the other two coat types, a curly coat requires daily brushing to avoid matting.
-If this isn’t feasible because of your tight schedule, however, you can simply cut them short.
+However, you can cut them short if this isn’t feasible because of your tight schedule.

-What’s great with a curly coat is that despite the maintenance it requires, it almost never sheds.
+What’s excellent about a curly coat is that despite the maintenance it requires, it rarely sheds.

 Typical Size of a Black Goldendoodle

-Goldendoodles have become very popular over the years for a number of reasons.
-Not only do they look really cute, but they’re also very kind and gentle.
+Goldendoodles have become very popular over the years for several reasons.
+Not only do they look charming, but they’re also very kind and gentle.

-With both sides of the family being considered ideal pets, one can almost be certain that Black Goldendoodles will probably end up the same, don’t they?
+With both sides of the family considered ideal pets, one can almost be sure that Black Goldendoodles will probably end up the same.

 The Importance of Socialization

-It would be good to get them used to be around people and other dogs early on.
-This will keep them from getting too jumpy when they’re with other people.
+Getting them used to being around people and other dogs early on would be good.
+This will keep them from getting too jumpy with other people.

 Take them on walks to the park or the mall.
 Any place where there are new people and dogs they can be around with.
 This will help them grow up well-adjusted.